scipion-em/docs/docs/developer/building-scipion-docs.rst

     (sphinx-env) $ cd scipion-docs
     (sphinx-env) $ pip install -r requirements.txt

 NOTE: we could skip the environment creation and install the requirements in Scipion's python.
-Then we would run the commands using ``scipion run ...``.
 However the installation of requirements will mess with the versions currently available in Scipion's site-packages.

 Scipion's environment variables
 -------------------------------

+If you plan on using a PyCharm run configurations, you can skip this step.
 Set environment variables to emulate Scipion's environment.
 We have to do this because in order to build the api docs, Sphinx actually imports the modules.
 Without these variables, many modules will fail to import.
 We need:
 ``SCIPION_HOME``, ``LD_LIBRARY_PATH``, ``SCIPION_SHORT_VERSION``.
 To export these variables, copy the output of the